1000 E. University Ave.

 Transfer Credit Available to Graduate Students

-With committee and college approval, a student may submit up to a total of 12 pre-admission hours that may be a culmination of non-degree, reserved, and/or transfer hours.
-The total number of hours allowed from each category is as follows: 12 non-degree graduate hours; 9 transfer; and 6 undergraduate.
-A student may elect to utilize a combination of the three different areas to total the 12 maximum allowed (i.e. 6 non-degree hours, 3 transfer hours, and 3 reserved hours).
+With committee and college approval, a student may submit up to a total of 12 pre-admission hours that may be an accumulation of non-degree, reserved, and/or transfer hours.
+The maximum number of hours allowed from each category is as follows: 12 non-degree graduate, 6 reserved, and 9 transfer hours.
+A student may elect to utilize a combination of the three different areas to total the 12 credits allowed (e.g. 6 non-degree hours, 3 transfer hours, and 3 reserved hours).
 Please review the individual sections of the bulletin that cover the specific policies for non-degree hours, reserving coursework for graduate credit, and transfer credit.

 To transfer hours earned at another institution to a graduate program at UW, the student must provide an official transcript from the institution where the credits were earned.
 This official transcript must be part of the student's permanent file.
 The student must also provide evidence that the course was approved for graduate credit at the institution where the course was taken.

 No more than 9 semester hours that have been transferred from another accredited institution may be used for meeting the credit hour requirements of a master's student's program.
 Transferred hours must carry a B or better grade and will not reduce the residence requirements.
 Transferred credit will be subject to the approval of the appropriate major professor and the college dean and must be completed prior to approval of a master's degree program of study for which the credit is to apply.
-S/U or P/F transfer hours are not acceptable on a program of study.
+Transfer hours taken for satisfactory/unsatisfactory (or pass/fail) grades are not acceptable on a program of study.

-Coursework hours approved for transfer from another college or university are considered as part of the 12-credit-hour pre-admission course limitation for master's and educational specialist students.
+Coursework hours approved for transfer from another college or university are considered as part of the 12-credit-hour pre-admission course limitation for master's students.

-Hours transferred from other institutions for a doctoral program must carry a letter grade of B (3.0) or better (A=4).
+Hours transferred from other institutions for a doctoral program must carry a letter grade of B (3.000) or better (A=4.000).
 Doctoral (Ed.D. and Ph.D.) candidates may transfer up to 48 credit hours of such coursework, only four of which can be thesis research.
 Transfer hours for doctoral students are not considered as part of the 12-hour pre-admission course limitation.

 Correspondence Courses and Credit by Examination